Lattes and LinkedIn

 Check out the Wake Forest Scholars Program’s Scholarships for Women resource page for information on scholarships offered for women.

 In fall 2009, the Office of the Provost began to offer Gatekeepers Workshops in partnership with the Wake Forest Professional Development Center.
 A “gatekeeper” is any member of the Wake Forest community who represents the University through his or her interaction with students, faculty, staff, and other constituents.
-These workshops are intended to engage “gatekeepers” through training, networking, and skill building opportunities on a range of topics that are relevant to the Wake Forest community and it’s Strategic Plan.

 Open to all Wake Forest alumni, faculty, staff, graduate and undergraduate students.
 You must register to attend through the Professional Development Center, and attend session 1 to attend session 2.